-- VISUAL These all expand to the same value, which is the editor that CVS is using.
-See Section A.4 [Global options], page 88, for how to specify this. - USER Username of the user running CVS (on the CVS server machine).
-When using pserver, this is the user specified in the repository specification which need not be the same as the username the server is running as (see Section 2.9.3.1 [Password authentication server], page 21).
+VISUAL These all expand to the same value, which is the editor that CVS is using.
+See be the same as the username the server is running as (see Section 2.9.4.1 [Password authentication server], page 23).
 Do not confuse this with the environment variable of the same name.